 Start early!
 The amount of time it takes to complete a project (or any program) is unpredictable.
 Ask for help early and often -- the TAs and lab assistants are here to help.

 In the end, you and your partner will submit one project.
 Person-specific problems are graded individually and do not affect your partner's score.
 There are 22 possible points for each person.
-If you choose to work alone, you must complete the entire project, including all of the questions posed to both partners.

 The only file that you are required to submit is